Team-Silver-Sphere/SquadJS/plugins/mapvote/README.md

     flagCountMax: 7, // the maximum number of flags the layer must have
     hasCommander: true, // has commander enabled
     hasTanks: true, // has tanks
-    hasHelicopters: true // has tanks
+    hasHelicopters: true // has helicopters
   },
   { // options - remove or edit the below options.
 The defaults are shown.
     command: '!mapvote', // the command name used to access the vote